ajrwum/ajrwum/README.md

 # Hi there 👋

 My name is Anne.

-I am a frontend developer
+I am a frontend developer:

+- 👯 I’m looking to collaborate on frontend projects, WEB2 anytime and WEB3 as soon as I'm able

 - 🌱 I’m currently learning WEB3 and Solidity

-- 👯 I’m looking to collaborate on frontend projects, WEB2 anytime and WEB3 as soon as I'm able
+- 🤔 I’m looking for help with articulating my super power

 - 💬 Ask me about your business and its strategy, and I might help you gain clarity through our conversation...
 Who knows?

-- 🤔 I’m looking for help with articulating my super power

 - ⚡ Fun fact: This is the second time I am a developer in this lifetime

 <a name="once-used"></a>

 <!-- # All emojis to choose from
-🛠️🎯🤪
+🛠️🎯🤪😋
 🎯🙄😏
 📖🎓🚧🏗️🦉🧩
 🐒🤔🎱🛼🛤️🛣️🪂🧭🧪⚗️🧲🔮